Vision Transformer with Super Token Sampling: Introduction

 To address this problem, inspired by the idea of superpixels~\cite{jampani2018superpixel}, we present super token attention to learn efficient global representations in vision transformer, especially for the shallow layers.
 As an over-segmentation of image, superpixels perceptually group similar pixels together, reducing the number of image primitives for subsequent processing.
 We borrow the idea of superpixels from the pixel space to the token space and assume super tokens as a compact representation of visual content.
 We propose a simple yet strong super token attention (STA) mechanism with three steps.
 Firstly, we apply a fast sampling algorithm to predict super tokens via learning sparse associations between tokens and super tokens.
 Then we perform self-attention in the super token space to capture long-range dependency among super tokens.
 Compared to self-attention in the token space, such self-attention can reduce computational complexity significantly meanwhile learn global contextual information thanks to the representational and computational efficiency of super tokens.
 At last, we map the super tokens back to the original token space by using the learned associations in the first step.
 As shown in Fig.~\ref{fig:attention}(d), the presented super token attention can learn global representations even in the shallow layers.
 For example, given an anchor token, like the green box in the Siamese cat's nose, most of the related tokens (i.e., those in the cat face) contribute to the representation learning.

-Based on the super token attention mechanism, we present a general vision backbone named Super Token Vision Transformer (SViT) in this paper.
+Based on the super token attention mechanism, we present a general vision backbone named Super Token Vision Transformer (STViT) in this paper.
 As shown in Fig.~\ref{fig:network}, it is designed as a hierarchical ViT hybrid with convolutional layers.
 The convolutional layers are adopted to compensate for the capacity of capturing local features.
 In each stage, we use a stack of super token transformer (STT) blocks for efficient and effective representation learning.
 Specifically, the STT block consists of three key modules, i.e., Convolutional Position Embedding (CPE), Super Token Attention (STA), and Convolutional Feed-Forward Network (ConvFFN).
 The presented STA can efficiently learn global representations, especially for shallow layers.
 The CPE and ConvFFN with depth-wise convolutions can enhance the representative capacity of local features with a low computation cost.

-Extensive experiments demonstrate the superiority of SViT on a broad range of vision tasks, including image classification, object detection, instance segmentation and semantic segmentation.
-For example, without any extra training data, our large model SViT-L achieves \textbf{86.4\%} top-1 accuracy on ImageNet-1K image classification.
-Our base model SViT-B achieves \textbf{53.9} box AP and \textbf{46.8} mask AP on the COCO detection task, \textbf{51.9} mIOU on the ADE20K semantic segmentation task, surpassing the Swin Transformer \cite{liu2021swin} counterpart by \textbf{+2.1}, \textbf{+2.1} and \textbf{+2.4}, respectively.
+Extensive experiments demonstrate the superiority of STViT on a broad range of vision tasks, including image classification, object detection, instance segmentation and semantic segmentation.
+For example, without any extra training data, our large model STViT-L achieves \textbf{86.4\%} top-1 accuracy on ImageNet-1K image classification.
+Our base model STViT-B achieves \textbf{53.9} box AP and \textbf{46.8} mask AP on the COCO detection task, \textbf{51.9} mIOU on the ADE20K semantic segmentation task, surpassing the Swin Transformer \cite{liu2021swin} counterpart by \textbf{+2.1}, \textbf{+2.1} and \textbf{+2.4}, respectively.